ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 >>>>>>> <destination-branch-name>
 ```

-To resolve the conflict, this entire section needs to be edited and refactored into the final version you want to see in the file.
+To resolve the conflict, this entire section, including the angle brackets, needs to be edited and refactored into the final version you want to see in the file.
 After that, you can commit the merge with

 ```
-commit -am "<your-merge-commit-message>"
+commit -am "your merge commit message"
 ```

+Working with remotes to share with a team
+---

 todo
 ---
+* working with remotes
 * remove branch
 * Meaning of HEAD
 * files not to track